 Speech & Language Therapy

-Speech and Language Therapists (SLTs) work with a wide variety of people experiencing difficulties with communication, eating, drinking and swallowing.
-The main roles of the treating SLTs include:
+Speech & Language Therapists (SLTs) support people who experience difficulties with communication, eating, drinking and swallowing.
+The SLT role includes:

-- Individualised assessment of communication (including speech, language, and voice) and/or feeding, eating, drinking and swallowing difficulties.
+- Providing individualised assessment of communication (including speech, language, and voice) and/or eating, drinking and swallowing difficulties.

 - Patient-guided treatment of communication disorders and/or disorders of feeding, eating, drinking and swallowing, employing a variety of methods to support and maximise communication and swallowing abilities.
 Treatment approaches/options may include individual and/or group therapy sessions.
 Exploration of augmentative and alternative communication (AAC) may also be considered as appropriate.